Yum1ng/ECE180-Assignment3/README.md

 ### The Testing Interface

 In our last assignment, we provided you with a specific class interface.
 In this assignment, the interface is up to you.
 Instead, we are providing you with a "boilerplate" test-harness that you'll use to test your implementation.
-Once you turn in your work, Vlad-the-compiler will use your testing harness to perform operations that we can use to grade your work.
+You MUST make sure that your test harness tests EVERY method on EACH of your classes.
+Some of the tests you write will require that more that one type of object is used in the test, like getting the interval bewteen a SFDate and an SFDateTime, or setting a SFDateTime timezone by passing a SFTimezone object.

 The testing harness looks like this, and writing the actual test code is left as an exercise for the reader.
-Vlad-the-compiler will use his _own_ version of the test harness.
+Vlad-the-compiler will use his _own_ test harness.

 ```
 class SFTestHarness {
 public:
-  static int runDateTests();
+  static int runDateTests() {
+    //test all your constructors; can you make one from a time string?
+    //test all your date methods...
+  }

-  static int runTimeTests();
+  static int runTimeTests() {
+    //test all your constructors
+    //test all your time methods...
+  }

-  static int runDateTimeTests();
+static int runDateTimeTests() {
+    //test all your constructors; can you make one from a date-time string (e.g. Jan 4, 1961 07:15:23 (PST))
+    //test all your datetime methods...
+  }

-  static int runIntervalTests();
+  static int runIntervalTests() {
+    //compute interval between dates, dates and datetimes, times, etc...
+  }

-  static int runTimezoneTests();
+  static int runTimezoneTests() {
+    //make a datetime in timezoneA, convert to timezoneB, then convert back to timezoneA.
+Did it convert correctly?
+    //other tests as necessary
+  }

   static int runAllTests() {
     runDateTests();
     runTimeTests();